o-t-w/blog/src/content/blog/emoji.md

 ### Solving problem 1 with `font-variant-emoji`

-Nolan Lawson offers the solution of explicitly setting the `font-family` to an emoji font.
+Explicitly setting the `font-family` to an emoji font is often enough to solve this issue.
 Ideally, we’d be able to use `font-family: emoji`.
 In the same way that we have `font-family: system-ui` to specify the system font, this is an equivalent way to specify the system emoji font.

 `font-family: emoji` is roughly equivalent to:
 ```css